Noel-leoN/LandValueTuning/README.md

-# Cities: Skylines 2 Mod - LandValueTuning
+﻿# Cities: Skylines 2 Mod - LandValueTuning

 Fix landvalue bug and Tune methods of measuring landvalue to be more realistic.

 # Features

-- Fix landvalue bug (or maybe "designed" :-) in vanilla game.The vanilla landvalue system seems to calculate the impact factor of dense or sparse buildings on the road.Its a good feature but it seems to be going in the wrong direction by an incorrectly defined symbol.
-As a result, landvalue on the edge of some roads without buildings are exceptionally high, also caused the overall landvalue to be too high.
+- Fix landvalue "designed" feature in vanilla game(or just bugs caused by carelessness and they didn't find this issue for 5 months  :-) .
+The vanilla landvalue system seems to calculate the impact factor of dense or sparse buildings on the road.
+Its a good feature but it seems to be going in the wrong direction by incorrectly defined symbols.
+Also they considered the situation where the landvalue at start of a road is lower than at the end, but does not take into account the opposite.
+As a result, landvalue on the edge of long roads without buildings are exceptionally high, also caused the high landvalue spread to everywhere.
-- Add new feature to calculate landvalue separately for each zonetype (residential,commerial,manufacturing,office,extractor,etc) , try to be more realistic.
+- Add new feature to calculate landvalue separately for each zonetype(residential,commerial,manufacturing,office,extractor,etc) , try to be more realistic.
 - Modification will make landvalue decreases faster with distance (compared to vanilla).

 # Requirements